First Grade Curriculum

 Proficiency in movement skills is developed through a variety of activities in which the emphasis is on experimentation, discovery, practice, and decision-making about enjoyable activities.
-Physical activity will provide opportunities for self-expression, social interaction, enjoyment, challenge and fun.
+Physical activity provides opportunities for self-expression, social interaction, enjoyment, challenge and fun.
 As a result of active participation, students will begin to actively pursue lifelong physical activities that meet their needs.
 The more activities students are exposed to and experience, the greater chance they will discover activities of high interest and better the chance of remaining active throughout their lifetime.

 The physical education activities can vary widely from basic locomotor movements such as walking, running, skipping, hopping, jumping, leaping, galloping and sliding, to non-locomotor movements such as bending, swinging, turning, twisting, pushing, pulling, chasing, and tagging.
 Manipulative activities such as throwing, catching, kicking and striking are also introduced.
 Emphasis is placed on having a positive experience.

-Students will be introduced to a series of age appropriate movements, emphasizing, flexibility, muscular strength, and muscular endurance.
+Students will be introduced to a series of age-appropriate movements, emphasizing flexibility, muscular strength, and muscular endurance.
 These class activities will focus on interactive, enjoyable group games with the ability to discover and imagine.

-First grade students build on skills and concepts learned in kindergarten with additional layers of complexity.
+First grade students build on skills and concepts learned in Kindergarten with additional layers of complexity.
 Students focus on new song and instrumental literature, matching pitches, reading melodic and rhythmic patterns and practicing performance skills.
 The role of music in various cultures and traditions is explored through songs, instruments and listening selections.

 The first grade curriculum is enhanced by the use of iPads.
-Students experiment with these multimedia tools, and using a variety of apps, work collaboratively to problem solve, practice math skills and share their work.
+Students experiment with these multimedia tools and, using a variety of apps, work collaboratively to problem-solve, practice math skills and share their work.